Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Select all the contents of `Banner.tsx` file.

-- Ask Copilot Chat to make the content of `#selection` more spacious:
+- Ask Copilot Chat to make the content more spacious:

     ```md
-    The content of #selection feels very cramped.
-How to make it a lot more spacious?
+    The content feels very cramped.
+How can I make it a lot more spacious?
     ```

 - Submit the prompt to GitHub Copilot.